 A King’s Inns Art Exhibition, 30 April – 15 May 2015

-Visual artists respond to our book collections and surroundings.
-Volumes rarely seen, covering a vast array of subjects in many languages.
+Visual artists responded to our book collections and surroundings.
 Spines, covers, paper, texts, illustrations, doors, shelves, architecture…

-The points of inspiration were countless and the result is as beautiful, eclectic and culturally diverse as the books themselves.
+The points of inspiration were countless and the result was as beautiful, eclectic and culturally diverse as the books themselves.

-King’s Inns books, some dating back as far as the 15th century, are in serious need of restoration.
-We hope to increase awareness of our aim to preserve our cultural heritage through this exhibition and raise much needed restoration funds through the sale of the art.
+The King’s Inns library collection, dating back to the 15th century, is in constant need of conservation, preservation and restoration.
+With this exhibition we hoped to raise awareness of our ongoing aim of preserving our cultural heritage and raise much needed restoration funds through the sale of the art.

 The artists immersed themselves in the research and their creativity flowed over the period of time they had to create their response to our library.
-Fourteen artists have created 22 unique pieces of art for our exhibition, ranging in disciplines from illustration to portraiture, photography to collage and textile, to name but a few.
+Fourteen artists created 22 unique pieces of art for the exhibition, ranging in disciplines from illustration to portraiture, photography to collage and textiles.

 Alan Clarke, Brian Maguire, Bláthnaid Ní Mhurchú, Cliodhna Quinlan, Colm Mac Athlaoich, Jeanne Mérer, Joby Hickey, John Short, Líosa McNamara, Margaret Corcoran, Mike Bunn, Myra Jago, Róisín Gartland, and Steven McGovern.

 To view the submitted pieces and for information about the artists and their work (as of April 2015) please see the Exhibition catalogue.